 SCBWI takes all allegations of harassment seriously.
 Complaints will be investigated by SCWBI if they fall within the scope of SCWBI’s Anti-Harassment Policy.
 Depending on the results of the investigation, SCWBI will determine whether a sanction is appropriate.

-Sanctions for faculty, speakers, staff or board members may include any of the following:
+Sanctions for faculty, speakers, volunteers, staff or board members may include any of the following:

 Sanctions for attendees, members, and guests can include any of the following:

 warning the party involved that specified behavior is inappropriate and must be ceased;